Tournament Format: _______________________________________________________________________________________________

 - Teams will be responsible for supplying a scorekeeper or someone to run the clock.
 We ask that you use good judgment in having a responsible individual fulfill this assignment.

-- Coaches must check in at the registration table and wear a mask at all times.
+- Coaches must check in at the registration table.
 A maximum of 2 coaches will be allowed free admission.

 - Teams should arrive at least 20 minutes before game time.
 Remember, game time is forfeit time.